NasrulKarib/Gadget-Hunt/README.md

 # GadgetHunt
-**GadgetHunt** is an online marketplace for smart gadgets, offering the latest and hottest devices, including smartphones, tablets, TWS earbuds, and neckbands.
+**GadgetHunt** is an online marketplace for smart gadgets, offering the latest and hottest devices, including smartphones, tablets, TWS earbuds, neckbands etc.

 ## Key Features